j-redfern/mars-rover-kotlin-react/README.md

 # Mars Rover

-Building a web application using Kotlin Js and React for self learning purposes.
+Building an interactive Mars Rover web application for self learning purposes.
-This is the frontend part of the repository.
+This is the FE part of the repository, which connects to the BE via REST API.

-Idea is to:
+Idea of the application is to:

 - enter the starting co-ordinates (X,Y)
 - enter facing direction (N.S.E.W)